The 10 Best Movies About Redemption and Atonement, Ranked

 Who knew Jim Carrey could do both a redemption movie and a comedy classic at the same time?

-Liar Liar follows Fletcher Reede (Jim Carrey), a lawyer with absolutely no conscience.
-One day, he's stricken by a kind of curse: a boy's wish magically prevents him from telling a single lie for an entire day.
+Liar Liar follows Fletcher Reede (played by Jim Carrey), a lawyer with absolutely no conscience.
+One day, he's stricken by a curse when a boy's wish magically prevents him from telling a single lie for an entire day.

 Over the course of the film, Fletcher realizes the extent of his foul play and tries to rectify his wrongs.
 His redemption arc even involves mending burned family bridges, making it a true family film.

-Leon (Jean Reno) is a professional hitman and cold-blooded murderer who eliminates enemies of his mob boss.
-However, when he meets the neglected child next door Mathilda (Natalie Portman), his values change.
+Léon (played by Jean Reno) is a professional hitman and cold-blooded murderer who eliminates enemies of his mob boss.
+However, when he meets the neglected child next door Mathilda (played by Natalie Portman), his values change.

 He takes her in to protect her from the cops that killed her family and will stop at nothing to keep her safe.
 It's a revenge flick on the surface, but one of the best movies about redemption deep down.